liangcheng-yu/hyperlight/docs/ado-cargo-feeds-development-notes.md

 ## Authentication in GitHub workflows

-All of the GitHub workflows in the various Hyperlight repositories use OIDC tokens to authenticate with AzureDevOps using Azure Entra ID identities.
+All the GitHub workflows in the various Hyperlight repositories use OIDC tokens to authenticate with AzureDevOps using Azure Entra ID identities.
 This section outlines how the various components are configured.

 ### App Registrations